Hoff97/connect-four/README.md

 - Built with Rust and WebAssembly
 - Uses minimax algorithm for AI
-- Inspired by classic Connect Four gameplay
+- Inspired by classic Connect Four and Checkers gameplay
+- Implements complete rule sets for both games including advanced features like multi-jump captures